CiscoSecurity/sxo-05-security-workflows/docs/remote/setup.md

 ---

 ## Generating an SSH Key Pair
-If you want to be able to SSH to your remote appliance, you'll need to generate an RSA key pair for authentication.
+If you want to be able to SSH to your remote appliance, you'll need to generate a key pair for authentication.
+You can use any key pair you want, as long as it's valid for a standard Ubuntu `authorized_hosts` file.
+Below, we give examples of how to generate a default RSA key pair.

 ### Linux/macOS
 1. Open a terminal
-1. Execute the command: `ssh-keygen -t rsa -f /path/to/output/keypair`
+1. Execute the command: `ssh-keygen -t rsa -b 4096 -f /path/to/output/keypair` (for a 4096-bit RSA key)
 1. If you want to use a passphrase, provide it and then confirm it.
 If not, press enter twice
 1. A public and private key will be generated at the path you provided.
 In this example:
 	* `keypair` will contain the private key